AbayGERDToken/AbayGERDToken.github.io/README.md

 ## License

 This project is licensed under the MIT License.
-For more information, see the [LICENSE](LICENSE) file in this repository.

 ## Contact

-For questions, suggestions, or feedback, please create an issue on this repository or contact the project maintainers.
+For questions, suggestions, or feedback, please create an issue on this repository or contact the project maintainers at contact@abaygerdtoken.com